This topic describes the Cloud SIEM UI for working with Insights.

 - Comments.
 Displays any comments that have been made on the Insight, and a field for adding a comment.

 - Show Comments/History.
-The controls allow you to switch between viewing comments, and viewing the Insight history, for example, when a tag was assigned to the Insight.
+The controls allow you to switch between viewing the Insight's comments and history.

 Signal visualization area

 At the top of the Insight details page, you’ll see a Signal timeline that visualizes the Insight’s attached Signals, which are the Signals that caused the Insight to be created, and any Signals that have been manually added to the Insight.